kfukue/vintage-explorer/README.md

     npm run start
     ```

-2. To test using the test script written js
+2. To test using the test script written in js
     * start ganache-cli
     ```bash
     ganache-cli